dedotdev/dedot/README.md

 - Notes:
   - `dedot` only supports provider can make subscription request (e.g: via Websocket).
-  - We recommend specifying the `ChainApi` interface (e.g: [`PolkadotApi`](https://github.com/dedotdev/dedot/blob/02d7bca4c3c3d12c9591ea43b3410daf8e5aacbb/packages/chaintypes/src/polkadot/index.d.ts) in the example above) of the chain that you want to interact with.
+  - We recommend specifying the `ChainApi` interface (e.g: [`PolkadotApi`](https://github.com/dedotdev/chaintypes/blob/main/packages/chaintypes/src/polkadot/index.d.ts) in the example above) of the chain that you want to interact with.
 This enable apis & types suggestion/autocompletion for that particular chain (via IntelliSense).
 If you don't specify a `ChainApi` interface, the default [`SubstrateApi`](https://github.com/dedotdev/dedot/blob/a762faf8f6af40d3e4ef163bd538b270a5ca31e8/packages/chaintypes/src/substrate/index.d.ts) interface will be used.
+  - `WsProvider` from `dedot` and `@polkadot/api` are different, they cannot be used interchangeable.

 **Type system**